 Being alone can be truly stressful.
 It can be fantastic in the right circumstances, of course, but forced social isolation can be triggering, upsetting, and emotionally complicated as well.
 However… you have other options.
 You don’t have to stay as alone as it feels in the outside world.
 DDCF relationships can be immensely helpful at this point in time.

 Oh – please note.
 If you are looking for some extra learning information about DID, we have the Educational Forum open as well.
 Right now, you can join DDEF via the Community Forum, but with so many folks being stranded within their homes, we are checking into additional options.
-In the Educational Forum, Laura and I participate in the discussions and offer additional questions, perspectives, or ideas to the topics.
+In the Educational Forum, I participate in the discussions and offer additional questions, perspectives, or ideas to the topics.
 More info upcoming about DDEF.

 What could be triggering for Dissociative Systems in these world circumstances?